 Observing the learning environment for how language is used, encouraged, and incorporated will help you to plan experiences and activities for school-age children.
 Choose one child to observe on a typical day in your school-age program.
 What example of each communication skill do you see and hear the child use in the program?
 How does the environment help or hinder the child from communicating?
-Download and print the Language Observation Activity.
-When finished, share and discuss your responses with a trainer, coach, or supervisor.
-If you need ideas, you can review the attached sample observation.
+Complete the Communication Components: Observation Activity.
+When finished, share and discuss your responses with a trainer, coach, or administrator.
+If you need ideas, you can review the sample answers.

-Download and print the Supporting Communication Checklist, think about information shared in this lesson, and examine each learning and interest area to determine how your physical environment helps promote communication skills in school-age children.
-If you need ideas, you can review the attached sample checklist.
+As you complete the Supporting Communication Checklist, think about information shared in this lesson, and examine each learning and interest area to determine how your physical environment helps promote communication skills in school-age children.
+If you need ideas, you can review the answer key which provides sample answers.